b-it-bots/mas_industrial_robotics/docs/source/contributing/coding_style.rst

     sudo apt-get install clang-format

-  All configurations are present in .clang-format file and the code in this repository should be formatted using this configuration.
+  All configurations are present in .clang-format file and its is mandatory to use this file to format the code in this repository.
-  To fun clang-format on a single C++ file, use
+  Please note that it is necessary to run clang-format from the repository's root folder so that it uses the repository's .clang-format file.
+To run clang-format on a single C++ file, use

   .. code-block:: bash